BigManzai/LSLEditorCE/README.md

 Benutzung auf eigene gefahr, bitte speichern sie zwischendurch öfter ab.

 ## English
-If you prefer the English version, you have to insert the *.resx files from the original,
+If you prefer the English version, you have to insert the form *.resx files from the original,

 these are available here:  https://github.com/LSLEditor/LSLEditorCE/tree/master/src/lsleditor